 - Android Q

-Some comments from a Google engineer suggest we will see better dual-SIM capabilities on the Pixel 4.
+Some comments from a Google engineer suggest the Pixel 4 will offer better dual-SIM capabilities.
 The Pixel 3 and 3 XL offer the ability to have two SIMs, one physical and one eSIM but you can only use one account for calls and texts.